catppuccin/vitepress/README.md

    See ["Extending the Default Theme | VitePress"](https://vitepress.dev/guide/extending-default-theme#extending-the-default-theme) for more information.

+> [!NOTE]
+> Latte is included in all flavors as the light mode variant.

 3. Configure syntax highlighting in your VitePress configuration file:

    `.vitepress/config.mts`